David-Rushton/tagdb/README.md

 - ✅ Command parsing
 - ✅ Routes
+- ✅ Fail on additional args
 - ⌛ Arguments - variadic for last only
 - ⌛ Options - both -t a -t b and -t a b
-- ⌛ Add -- to switch to posistional mode only
+- ⌛ Add -- to switch to positional mode only
 - 🆕 Move to interface
 - 🆕 context.Context support
 - 🆕 Multi flag support -a -b -c == -abc
-- 🆕 Fail on additional args
 - 🆕 Array arguments
 - 🆕 Array options
 - 🆕 Better Arg/Option errors